dadoomer/markdown-slides/README.md

 with Reveal.js.
 This program appropriately inserts markdown files into Reveal.js files, completely avoiding the need to edit HTML files directly.

+# Why:

+ - Markdown is simple and portable.
+You can write markdown in a cellphone or in a remote server.
+ - You want to write equations in LaTeX.
+ - PDFs have no support for videos, but HTML does.
+ - PowerPoint and LibreOffice are not available in all computers, but virtually every computer has a web browser.

 # Usage:

 You will not have to break your markdown files to use this program: metadata